Bokovsky/readeck-mirror/pkg/extract/contentscripts/README.md

 Please note that even though readability can be disabled, it won't disable the last cleaning pass that removes unwanted tags and attributes.

+#### `$.overrideConfig(cfg, src)`

+This overrides the site's configuration.
+It can be used in a context where a pages is retrieved from an archive mirror but you want to apply its original configuration. `cfg` is the original configuration and `src` is the URL used to lookup for the given configuration.

 ### unescapeURL

 ```js